TAKE A WORLD-WIDE JOURNEY AT MSI!

 New temporary exhibit ventures to Earth’s spectacular eco-zones

-“Earth Explorers will provide a great chance for the entire family to discover our planet’s regions, understand more about the world, and take on the role of an explorer,” said Anne Rashford, director of temporary exhibits and events.
+“Earth Explorers provides a great chance for the entire family to discover our planet’s regions, understand more about the world, and take on the role of an explorer,” said Anne Rashford, director of temporary exhibits and events.
 “This exhibit is highly interactive, making it a fun learning experience for all ages.”

-Explore an arctic cabin and test your ability to live in an ice-covered world.
+Explore an Arctic cabin and test your ability to live in an ice-covered world.
 Descend into the deep ocean in a 3-D submersible and explore how life forms at varying depths, even coming face-to-face with a great white shark.
 Identify incredible insects from the Amazon while learning the benefits of biodiversity.
 Ascend into the thin air of the Himalayas.
-Soar in a hot air balloon over the Savanna while learning about the life of elephants and other mammals.
+Soar in a hot air balloon over the savanna while learning about the life of elephants and other mammals.

 CHILL: The Polar Regions

 Experience life on ice in Earth’s extreme polar regions.
 Covered with icicles, battered by winds and harsh weather, an Arctic cabin invites hands-on discovery about surviving and thriving in the polar regions.
 Assemble the right mix of protein and carbs in “What’s for Dinner?”
 Watch a polar bear pace outside a window, and flip through an explorer’s notebook to learn first-hand survival strategies from photographer Paul Nicklen.
 Compare your own “thermogram,” heat loss signature, to a polar bear’s and test out how well different gloves protect your hands from the chill of an ice plate.
 Guests will learn about penguins and other species native to Antarctica.